-Learn avalanche skills and the principles of winter backcountry travel with the safety experts from Yamnuska.
+Learn avalanche skills training and the principles of winter backcountry travel with the safety experts from Yamnuska.
 We are a proud ‘Founding Supplier’ of Avalanche Canada and an approved Avalanche Skills Training course provider.
 We run courses in Canmore / Banff and Calgary.

 Backcountry skiing, splitboarding and snowshoeing are exciting sports but without proper knowledge, enthusiasts often take unnecessary risks.
 Educate yourself with an investment in our AST 1 Avalanche Skills Training Course in Canmore and Calgary.
 Proper training will make your winter travels in avalanche terrain safer and more enjoyable.
 Our avalanche safety instructors are full-time certified guides and professional members of the Canadian Avalanche Association.
 Their extensive personal experience in winter guiding, avalanche operations and forecasting will add an extra dimension of interest to your training.